This is my guide to writing a good about me page. Why you need one, how it works for you and what you should thing about putting there.

 A reader finds you site through a variety of different routes but I suspect for the most part it is through a combination of social media and search engines with some links in from other websites and blogs thrown into the mix.
 The chances are the majority of people, particularly first time visitors, land on your site directly onto a post.
 They read your article/story or look at your image.
-They like what they find, the story turns them on, the article informs them, you make them laugh, think, answer their questions etc. They are intrigued; they want to know whose words they are reading, they look around for the answers and the click on your about me page and they get…
+They like what they find, the story turns them on, the article informs them, you make them laugh, think, answer their questions etc. They are intrigued; they want to know whose words they are reading were written by, they look around for the answers and the click on your about me page and they get this…

 Now most readers are lazy and at this point you have probably lost them.
 They leave, most likely never to return again unless your link draws them in again.
-Some will try harder, they might read some other posts or look at a few more pictures but they still can’t get a handle on you.
-They leave too.
+Some will try harder, they might read some other posts or look at a few more pictures but they still can’t get a handle on you so they leave too.
+You have lost a valuable opportunity to potentially turn them into a regular reader or at least keep them a tiny bit long on your site this go round.

 They get something like this..